Editorial by Industrial Quick Search

 Alumina Ceramic Production

-The ground bauxite is washed, dried, and dissolved in a mixture of caustic soda and lime to form a slurry that is heated in a digester to 300° F or 145° C and placed under 50 lbs. of pressure for several hours to dissolve the aluminum compounds.
+The ground bauxite is washed, dried, and mixed with caustic soda and lime to create a slurry.
+This slurry is then heated in a digester to 300°F (145°C) and subjected to 50 pounds of pressure for several hours to dissolve the aluminum compounds.

-The slurry is pumped through a series of flash tanks to reduce the pressure and heat on the material.
-The flash tanks cool the material at atmospheric pressure and flash off steam.
+The slurry is transferred through a series of flash tanks to lower the pressure and temperature.
+These flash tanks cool the slurry at atmospheric pressure and release steam.

 Settling Tank